Materials, Mechanics, Management & Design (3MD)

-The department 3MD focusses on the design, construction and management of civil infrastructures and buildings.
+The department 3MD focuses on the design, construction and management of civil infrastructures and buildings.
 A multi-scale research approach is followed, starting at micro-scale (materials), to meso-scale (structures) and to macro-scale (infrastructures/systems).

 Floating homes for the Philippines